 cfy-example namespace.
 Note: It is possible to have multiple pod replicas of the Cloudify Manager.

 Installation of the Cloudify Manager Worker Helm chart involves several steps.
 Please consult the Cloudify Manager Worker Helm chart documentation for the complete process.
 At a high level, this involves the following steps:

-- Deployment of DB (Postgres).
+- Deployment of DB (Postgres)

-- Deployment of Message Broker (rabbitMQ).
+- Deployment of Message Broker (RabbitMQ)

 - Cloudify Manager Worker deployment

-Note that the database and message broker must be deployed prior to deploying the Manager Worker.
+Note: The database and message broker must be deployed prior to deploying the Manager Worker.